Urban legend

-An urban legend (sometimes contemporary legend, modern legend, urban myth, or urban tale) is a genre of folklore comprising fallacious claims or stories circulated as true, especially as having happened to a "friend of a friend" or a family member, often with horrifying, humorous, or cautionary elements.
-These legends can be entertaining but often concern mysterious peril or troubling events, such as disappearances and strange objects or entities.
+Urban legend (sometimes modern legend, urban myth, or simply legend) is a genre of folklore concerning stories about an unusual (usually scary) or humorous event that many people believe to be true but largely are not.

+These legends can be entertaining but often concern mysterious and troubling events, such as disappearances and strange objects or entities.
 Urban legends may confirm moral standards, reflect prejudices, or be a way to make sense of societal anxieties.

-Urban legends in the past were most often circulated orally, but now can also be spread by any media.
-This includes newspapers, mobile news apps, e-mail, and most often, social media.
+In the past, urban legends were most often circulated orally, at gatherings and around the campfire for instance.
+Now, they can be spread by any media, including newspapers, mobile news apps, e-mail, and most often, social media.
 Some urban legends have passed through the years/decades with only minor changes, in where the time period takes place.
-Generic urban legends are often altered to suit regional variations, but the lesson or moral remains majorly the same.
+Generic urban legends are often altered to suit regional variations, but the lesson or moral generally remains the same.